 The poignant lines within Let Me Go are a good reminder that no matter how difficult it is to say goodbye to someone, or how well you know or loved them, each and every one of us will go through the same journey at some point.
 This is a great reminder that no matter how alone or lost a person is feeling as they grieve, there are others who know what they are going through, and that there will eventually be some closure.
 The poem is read from the perspective of the deceased person, which makes it even more thought-provoking.

-If you’re still contemplating which reading to go for, or can’t find something suitable, then another idea is to step away from poetry and verse and look outside the box.
-Songs, movies and books are packed with excellent verses, quotes and passages that could easily become a funeral reading.
+If you’re still contemplating which reading to go for, or you can’t find something suitable, then another idea is to step away from poetry and verse and look outside the box.
+Songs, movies and books are packed with excellent verses, quotes and passages to read at a funeral.
 If the person had a favourite song, then lyrics could be spoken rather than sang.

 It’s also worth noting that funeral readings don’t always have to be sombre in tone.
 Many people would prefer their funeral to be a light-hearted occasion that is about remembrance rather than mourning.
-In which case, an uplifting funeral reading such as poetry by Spike Milligan, Oscar Wilde, Rudyard Kipling or Roald Dahl may be more fitting.
+In which case, popular uplifting funeral readings can be found in the work of Spike Milligan, Oscar Wilde, Rudyard Kipling or Roald Dahl, which may be more fitting.